 You don’t get enough sun

-Although being out in the cold can actually give you a cold, it’s still important to get enough of the sun’s vitamin D—either by 10 or 15 minutes in the sunshine or through supplements.
-A recent review of research found that supplementation halved the risk of respiratory infections in participants with the lowest vitamin D levels at the start (although the study only proved correlation, not cause and effect).
+It’s important to get enough of the sun’s vitamin D—either by 10 or 15 minutes in the sunshine or through supplements.
+A recent review of research found that supplementation halved the risk of respiratory infections in participants with the lowest vitamin D levels at the start.
 Even so, “being inside may be a factor of catching a cold as you are in contact with possibly infected people,” says Dr. Martinez-Uribe.

 You forget to turn on the humidifierMissprofessor/Shutterstock

 “Sleeping with a dry mist humidifier in your bedroom can help increase the humidity in your room, which can provide relief to your nasal passages,” Dr. Nandi says.
 He also recommends drinking hot tea or water with lemon and honey, or using steam to keep your nasal passages moisturized.